A DNN Optimizer that Improves over AdaBelief by Suppression of the Adaptive Stepsize Range: Introduction

 \section{Introduction}

-Iterative optimisation is one key step in machine learning (ML) that enables an ML model to gradually capture useful information or patterns embedded in a dataset via either supervised or unsupervised learning.
-Generally speaking, different ML models require the design of specific optimisation methods for effective learning.
-For instance, compressive sensing (CS) can be solved efficiently by forward-backward splitting and its variants \cite{Combettes2011FBS}.
-This paper focuses on effective training of deep neural networks (DNNs) via adaptive gradient descent.

-Stochastic gradient descent (SGD) and its variants have been widely applied in deep learning due to their simplicity and effectiveness \cite{Lecun15nature}.
-In the literature, SGD with momentum, also known as heavy ball (HB) method \cite{Sutskever13NAG,Polyak64CM}, has been widely used for image classification tasks \cite{He15ResNet,Wilson17AdamNegative}.
-Suppose the objective function $f(\boldsymbol{\theta}):\mathbb{R}^d\rightarrow\mathbb{R}$ of a DNN model is differentiable, where $\boldsymbol{\theta}\in\mathbb{R}^d$ denotes the model parameters.
-The update expression of HB for minimising $f(\boldsymbol{\theta})$ can be represented as
+In the last decade, stochastic gradient descent (SGD) and its variants have been widely applied in deep learning \cite{Lecun15nature, Transformer17, Silver16GoGame, Chen20WaveGrad} due to their simplicity and effectiveness.
+In the literature, SGD with momentum \cite{Sutskever13NAG, Polyak64CM}) dominates over other optimizers for image classification tasks \cite{He15ResNet, Wilson17AdamNegative}.
+Suppose the objective function $f({\boldsymbol{\theta}}):\boldsymbol{\theta}\in \mathbb{R}^d$ of a DNN model is differentiable.
+Its update expression for minimising $f(\boldsymbol{\theta})$ can be represented as